ExpediaGroup/container-startup-autoscaler/README.md

    watch as CSA (re)upscales the container for startup, then downscales once the container is started.
 6. Cause a container restart repeatedly after startup resources are enacted and watch as CSA doesn't take any action until downscaling after the container is started.
-7. Install echo-server with `echo/validation-failure/cpu-config.yaml` and observe CSA status when a validation failure occurs.
+7. Install echo-server with `echo/failure-validation/cpu-config.yaml` and observe CSA status when a validation failure occurs.
+8. Install echo-server with `echo/failure-infeasible/cpu.yaml` and observe CSA status when a scaling failure occurs.